Are Branded Backlinks Worth It? What Google’s Policy Says

 4. Preview your context.
 Can your brand mention sit inside a sentence that adds value to the paragraph?

 5. Look for discoverability.
-Does the article (or siblings) rank for long‑tail queries already?
+Does the article, or its siblings, rank for long-tail queries already?

 Instead of approaching backlinks as something to “buy,” a stronger strategy is to earn branded mentions through formats that make genuine editorial sense.